 "And then I run inside, and then I just see," David Hummel said.
 "I was very confused on — like, what I saw at first because it was, it was like he was choking," he said.

 "And as my son is dialing 911 on his phone and the operator gets on, Dave starts seizing.
 And he's shaking and so I'm, I'm really trying to see if I can get Dave to like wake up still.
 Like, I'm, Dave, look at me, look at me.
-Dave, come on," Sarah Hummel said.
+Dave, come on," Sarah Hummel added.

 Dr. Div Patel is Dave's cardiologist, "He had cardiac arrest.
 He had an electrical abnormality that caused a fast heart rhythm from the bottom chamber known as ventricular fibrillation."